Smile-Formations/React/chapters/2-basics/14-tests.md

 ### `beforeEach` and `afterEach`

-And you can define functions that will be run before an after each tests with `beforeEach` and `afterEach`:
+And you can define functions that will be run before an after each test with `beforeEach` and `afterEach`:
 ```jsx
 describe('App component', () => {
   let container = null;